Shopping Journey

-What Is a Shopping Journey?
+What is Shopping Journey?

 The term shopping journey is often used in the retail and eCommerce sector.
 It refers to the actions, or steps, shoppers take before, during, and immediately after they make a purchase.
 As retail culture evolves to put more emphasis on customer experience, the concept of the shopping journey has become more present.
 It represents the connection between each step, or touchpoint, and the joint impact they have on the entire shopping experience.